jump-dev/JuMP.jl/README.md

 `writeMPS(model, filename)`
  * Writes the model out to MPS format, which should be readable by most solvers.

+`solve(model)`
+ * Solves the model.
+If any integer variables a present, it will use CoinMP, otherwise Clp is used.
+It returns a flag representing the solver status.
+   It also sets the objVal and colVal fields of the model.

 # Quadratic objective support